Client: Coastal Watershed Council

 Client: San Lorenzo Valley Water District

-Waterways supported the San Lorenzo Valley Water District by leading the design team on the Fall Creek fish ladder and diversions screening project.
-The project involved expanding and retrofiting the existing fish ladder and diversion intake structures to comply with current DFW and NOAA fish passage and screening standards.
-The ladder will serve both adult and juvenile life stages by providing dividable ladder cells.
-Further, the design lowers the screened intake location to reduce the height fish must pass through the structure.
-Phase one was constructed in 2014 and phase two in the summer of 2016.
+Waterways is assisting the San Lorenzo Valley Water District by leading the design team on the Fall Creek fish ladder and diversion screening project.
+The project involves retrofit of an existing fish ladder and diversion intake structure to comply with current DFW and NOAA fish passage and screening standards.
+The design lowers existing intake screens and weirs while also adding two additional weirs downstream of the existing ladder to reduce individual jump heights.
+Phase one was constructed in 2014 and phase two is planned for the summer of 2021.